My Life: born imperfect, hence always glad to be alive, and thankful.

 I am a long-time member of the Authors Guild and an avid reader of writers' books and magazines.
 Every ten years or so I unearth the unpublished sequels to A Place Beyond Man and update them as The Archives of Varok.
 Appalled by some of the early errors in A Place Beyond Man, I rewrote it as The View Beyond Earth.
 Recently, since the concept of sustainability seemed to need a reality check, I reviewed Daly’s recent work, consolidated my studies in science and theology, and will soon be ready to release the Archives’ multi-species series set in an alternative 21st Century.

 Life is full.
-I’ve been very lucky.
+I’ve been very lucky--now especially lucky to have such supportive friends at a retirement home near rolling hills alive with deer, quail and turkeys.
 Spiritually I’ve been shaped 1) by the strengthening, unconditional love of my parents, 2) by the faithful and indulgent love of my mate of 50-some years, who still keeps me growing, 3) by the books I have read (See the Bibliography), 4) by the animals I have known or met along the way, including wild dolphins, llamas, and scrub jays, 5) by the light-at-the-end-of-the-tunnel experience as a young, panicked teenager, in which I was told not to sweat the details, 6) by my sudden cure from crippling back spasms by Rolfing, 7) by the fact that I was rescued from certain death at age 3-days by inventive surgeons who gave me a shot of whiskey and sliced open a complete pyloric stenosis, and 8) by a recent near-death experience ending a twenty year search for the cause of sudden anaphylactoid reactions (aspirin sensitivity and exercise after eating).